• Skip to primary navigation

 Do not freeze halva.
 It doesn't keep well, and won't be as good as when made fresh.

-Tips
+Our Tips

-• This halva dessert recipe should be constantly monitored.
+• This semolina halva recipe should be constantly monitored.
 Do not walk away from the stove.
 Semolina can burn very quickly after it has been heated for a while.
 So, stir it constantly until it is golden or a light shade of brown.
 Just follow our steps and cooking times in the recipe card below.

 • Pour the water into the saucepan very carefully.
 Because the semolina is hot, it may spill over and burn you.